microsoft/winget-pkgs/Tools/ManualValidationPipeline.md

   - Application launch and run errors can also sometimes be fixed through adding a dependency, again only if one is called for.
   - Other kinds of errors can't easliy be advanced past and might block a PR for some time.
   - If no errors, then install the manifest in a local VM - essentially the Manual Validation Pipeline again - and examine. if still no errors, then the PR gets a waiver.
 (Some packages, most frequently CLI and tray-based, require manual review.)
-1. After remediation, return to #2.
+1. After remediation, return to step 2.
   - If the issue couldn't be remediated, then the PR doesn't have a clear path and might linger for some time.
 1. `Validation-Complete` label applied.
 1. Moderator reviews, performs Validation Checks below, and approves if they pass.